Britain's leading cheesemonger for over 200 years, sourcing and maturing exceptional cheeses.

-Four of the greatest cheeses offered by a country famous for its fine cheese making tradition, presented in a gift box
+Four of the greatest cheeses offered by a country famous for its fine cheese making tradition.

 A fabulous French cheese collection featuring a variety of different textures of cheese made using different types of milk.